rangan269-ju/Summer-Project-on-Quantum-Dense-coding/README.md

 ![License](https://img.shields.io/badge/License-GPL%20v3-blue)

-This repository contains the implementation, simulation codes, and supporting materials developed during my summer research project on **Quantum Dense Coding Using Bipartite and Multipartite Entangled States Over Noiseless and Noisy Quantum Channels: An IBM Quantum Experience**.
+This repository contains the implementation, simulation codes, and supporting materials developed during my summer research project work at IISER Bhopal, India on **Quantum Dense Coding Using Bipartite and Multipartite Entangled States Over Noiseless and Noisy Quantum Channels: An IBM Quantum Experience**.
 The project investigates the performance of dense coding protocols using different entangled quantum channels under both ideal and noisy quantum environments.

 The simulations are implemented using **Python** and **Qiskit**, with a focus on understanding the influence of realistic quantum noise on communication efficiency and protocol robustness.